tamatamvan/quipper.github.io/_posts/2015-11-11-introducing-shadow-proxy.markdown

 comments: true
 ---

-Today I introduce a system that we call **Shadow Proxy**, which is released recently in our development environment.
+Today, I will introduce a system that we call **Shadow Proxy**, which is released recently in our development environment.

 ## What's Shadow Proxy?
 **Shadow Proxy** makes an HTTP request, which is copied from a request to production, to staging applications.
-It means that it is possible to apply requests that are the same quality of production.
+It means that it is possible to apply requests to staging that are the same quality of production.
-The purpose of this system is to check beforehand the impact of modifying an index on MongoDB.
+The main purpose of this system is to check beforehand the impact of modifying an index on MongoDB.
 Our service has been running for more than two years, and the data size is now enormous.
 Therefore we have to take care to **add**/**remove**/**forget** a index because it might cause a serious problem on production.